-Dr. Melissa Tedone is Associate Conservator for Books & Library Materials at Winterthur Museum, Garden, and Library, and Affiliated Associate Professor in the Winterthur/University of Delaware Program in Art Conservation (WUDPAC).
+Dr. Melissa Tedone holds a dual appointment as Associate Conservator and Lab Head for Books & Library Materials at Winterthur Museum, Garden, and Library, and Affiliated Associate Professor in the Winterthur/University of Delaware Program in Art Conservation (WUDPAC).
 She is a Professional Associate of the American Institute for Conservation of Historic and Artistic Works (AIC).
 She served on AIC's Sustainability Committee from 2011 - 2017, and chaired the committee from 2015-2017.

 Melissa earned her doctorate in Slavic literary history at Yale University, where her passion for archival research evolved into a passion for preserving the cultural record.
 She then attended the Preservation and Conservation Studies program at the University of Texas at Austin's School of Information, and graduated with an MSIS and Certificate of Advanced Study in the Conservation of Library and Archival Materials.